Mid-Norfolk Railway: Route history

 A GER Class T26, a type often used on passenger trains to Wells before the Grouping, after which most such trains were operated by Claud Hamilton 4-4-0s.

-The Wymondham to Wells branch was opened in stages between 15 February 1847 and 1857, after Parliamentary consent was given in 1845.
+The Wymondham to Wells branch was opened in stages between 15 February 1847 and 1857, after consent was given by Parliament in 1845.
 The entire line became part of the Great Eastern Railway in 1862.
 The Wymondham to Dereham section received double track in 1882, while the line north of there remained single track.

 Along with the rest of the Great Eastern Railway, the branch became part of the Southern Area of the London and North Eastern Railway when the various British railway companies were grouped into four large companies in 1923.
 The line was heavily used during World War I and World War II, with extra Air Ministry sidings provided at Dereham in 1943.
 In the early days of the war, Dereham was used as a reception centre for the construction materials used to build the local airfields.

 The nationalisation of the "Big Four" railway companies placed the line as part of the Eastern Region of British Railways on 1 January 1948.
 The branch line between County School and closed to passengers on 15 September 1952, with the section between and closing to goods as well.
 A stub of the western section, between County School and Foulsham remained open for goods until 31 October 1964, being busiest in the sugar beet season.

 Bridge 1692, partially rebuilt for double track, showing 1965 to present day singled line.

 The passenger service between Dereham and Wells ended on 5 October 1964.
 Dereham became an intermediate station for Norwich to King's Lynn services.
 In June 1965, the Wymondham to Dereham section was reduced to single track with a passing loop at Hardingham.
 The passenger service from King's Lynn ended on 9 September 1968, with the Midland & Great Northern Joint Railway Society operating the 'East Anglian Branch Line Farewell' DMU special on the final Saturday.
 The withdrawal of the remaining passenger services, between Wymondham and Dereham, followed in October 1969.

 Goods traffic continued after the passenger closure.
 The 1973 oil crisis led to a meeting being held at Dereham in 1974 by the Railway Development Society in order to petition for the restoration of passenger services between Wymondham and Fakenham.
 British Rail gave a price of £247,000 for such a restoration, but this proposal was rejected by Norfolk County Council.
 This meeting resulted in the formation of the Wymondham, Dereham and Fakenham Railway Action Committee.

 In 1977 the Wymondham, Dereham and Fakenham Railway Action Committee presented the Norfolk County Chief Planning Officer with a report putting the case for restoring rail passenger services between Norwich, Dereham and Fakenham East.
 Services over the line ceased in June 1989.